grassrootseconomics/CIC-Docs/spec/005_Platform_Smoke_Testing.md

 ## Exchange
 * ☐ Check exchange rate
+* ☐ Create a Token Agent
+* ☐ Create a Chama
 * ☐ Check that Exchange doesn’t work for a normal user
- * 	☐ Create a Chama
- * 	☐ Check Chama Balance is correct
+* ☐ Check that Exchange only works for a Chama to and Agent
+ * ☐ Check that a 2nd Exchange doesn't work (should only allow it once ever 30 days)
-* ☐ Create a Token Agent
+* ☐ Check that regular transfers do not work to an Agent
-* ☐ Exchange
+*

 ## Help
 * ☐ Correct helpline 0757628885